 The slim black steel profile isn’t going anywhere either!
 You’ll continue to see black accents modernising all kinds of bathrooms in all kinds of ways.
-Mirrors framed in black, black matte tapware, black accessories.
+Think mirrors framed in black, black matte tapware, black accessories.

-Black fixtures add a necessary touch of definition to this otherwise very plain, minimalist white and timber bathroom.
+Black fixtures add a necessary touch of definition to an otherwise plain, minimalist white and timber bathroom.

 So there’s my take on the bathroom decor themes you’ll continue to see gaining momentum this year.
 But have I missed something important?
 Have you spotted any distinct trends during your own ventures into bathroom decor ideas?
 And have any of the above ideas inspired your bathroom renovation plans?!
 Drop me a comment below.
 I’d love to hear your opinion!